anion gap low

 Lithium

 Some of my patients take lithium.
 Lithium may lower the anion gap when blood levels are high.
-In particular, very low anion gaps are often found in lithium intoxication, as exlpained in the JAMA Internal Medicine paper [7].
+In particular, very low anion gaps are often found in lithium intoxication, as explained in the JAMA Internal Medicine paper [7].

 Bromide and iodide